Soosay86/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/essential-services.md

    - **floatingToggleCount** - Int - Number of times the user switched between monthly and yearly on the floating dock
    - **graceLeftoverDays** - Int – number of days left for grace period
    - **isFRE** - Boolean – Are we showing the First Run Experience or regular UI?
+   - **isStudentOfferBannerShown** - If the banner button displaying the student discount offer is visible to user after all product and availability checks.
    - **jumpScrollInteracted** - Bool - If user clicked on the jumping scroll down button to navigate to comparison table.
    - **PaywallSessionId** - String – Collected to uniquely identify a Paywall session in an app session
    - **scrollDepth** - Double - Scroll depth throughout the current session of paywall.
    - **studentOfferButtonTap** - Indicates whether user clicked on the button to view the student discount offer screen.
    - **userDuration** - Double – Duration in milliseconds the user spent on the SKU chooser.
    - **toggleCount** - Int - Number of times the user switched between viewing various products, before they tapped the Buy/Cancel Button, in the current session of Paywall.
+   - **webRedirectPurchaseButtonTap** - If the user clicked on the button to start purchase of product through webpage.

 - **Office.iOS.Paywall.SKUChooser.ToggleTap** - Data is collected when user taps the Toggle.
 The data is used to measure the performance of the toggle and ensure that it performing as expected.